CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 # Introduction

-THis notebook focuses on analysis of spatial and tempora lpatterns in light attenuation coefficients (k) calculated from Maine DEP irradiance data Calculation of Light Attenuation Coefficients (k values), and analysis of spatial and temporal patterns in light attenuation based on
+This notebook focuses on analysis of spatial and temporal patterns in light attenuation coefficients (k) calculated from Maine DEP irradiance data Calculation of Light Attenuation Coefficients (k values), and analysis of spatial and temporal patterns in light attenuation based on